Guidance for positive well being for students and parents.

 We have put together some resources and ideas to try at home to generally help maintain a positive level of well-being or manage more difficult days.
+Some of which including the 'Pastoral Support Leaflet' are available to download below.

 Self care is really important in managing your wellbeing and mental health.
 This will mean different things to different people.